God's Church

 A Predominant Theme

-I have already shown that God's Church in the New Testament was the fulfillment of that city.
+I have already shown that God’s Church in the New Testament was the fulfillment of that city.
 What happened to it?
 Where is it today?
 The prophet Isaiah showed that it would become apostate.
-He said, "How is the faithful city become an harlot!
+He said, “How is the faithful city become an harlot!
 It was full of judgment; righteousness lodged in it; but now murderers.
-Thy silver is become dross, thy wine mixed with water."
+Thy silver is become dross, thy wine mixed with water” (Isaiah 1:21-27).

 In Isa.
-51:9 and 52:1-2, God used the precept of rising again, as from the dead.
-He said, "Awake, awake, put on strength, as in the ancient days.
-O Jerusalem, the holy city: Shake thyself from the dust."
-Paul applied this prophecy to us, in Eph.
-5:14, saying, "Awake thou that sleepest, and arise from the dead, and Christ shall give thee light."
-If every Christian is a part of God's Church, these Scriptures would be meaningless, because The Church could not die, unless Christianity was completely eradicated.
+51:9 and 52:1-2, God used the precept of rising again, as from the dead, prophesying of the Church.
+He said, “Awake, awake, put on strength, as in the ancient days.
+O Jerusalem, the holy city: Shake thyself from the dust.”
+Paul applied this prophecy to us, saying, “Awake thou that sleepest, and arise from the dead, and Christ shall give thee light” (Eph.
+5:14).

-1: Abraham dug some wells.
+1) Abraham dug some wells.
 The Philistines stopped them.
-Later, "Isaac digged again the wells of water which they had digged in the days of Abraham his father" (Gen. 26:18).
+Later, Isaac dug again the wells of water which they had dug in the days of Abraham his father (Gen. 26:18).
+And he named them by the same names that his father had named them

-3: Solomon built the temple.
+3) Solomon built the temple.
 The Chaldeans destroyed the temple.
 Later Zerubbabel, Ezra, and Joshua, the son of Josedech, rebuilt the temple (Ezra 5:11).

 Jesus fulfilled Abraham's covenant at Beersheba when He sealed the New Covenant with his blood.
 Afterward, there were three more phases of The Church: the building and perfecting of it by Peter, the preserving of it by James, the Lord's brother, and the decline of it under the leadership of Jude.